AliceO2Group/ALF/README.md

 ### Using ALF as a library

 To use ALF as a library the "Alf/Alf.h" convenience header may be used, as seen in [this](src/example.cxx) example.
-To build, it is necessary to load the alisw environment (`aliswmod enter ALF`) and run the following g++ command.
-Make sure to adjust the versions according to `aliswmod list` output, when the environment is loaded.
+To build, it is necessary to load the ALF environment (`module load ALF`) and run the following g++ command.
+Make sure to adjust the versions according to `module list` output, when the environment is loaded.

 ```
 g++ -Wall \